meta-llama/llama/README.md

 # LLaMA: INT8 edition

-This is a hasty fork of the LLaMA code that runs LLaMA-13B comfortably within 24 GiB of RAM.
+This is a fork of the LLaMA code that runs LLaMA-13B comfortably within 24 GiB of RAM.
 It relies almost entirely on the `bitsandbytes` and `LLM.int8()` work of Tim Dettmers.
-I've tested it on an RTX 4090, but it should work on a 3090!

-(It might also theoretically let you run LLaMA-65B on an A100, but I haven't tried this.)
+I've tested it on an RTX 4090, and it [reportedly works on the 3090](https://github.com/facebookresearch/llama/issues/79#issuecomment-1454687232).
+It might also theoretically allow us to run LLaMA-65B on an 80GB A100, but I haven't tried this.

 The code contains the following changes:

-- Loads all model_dicts into the same GPU
-- Loads existing weights from specified directory
+- Removes parallelism constructs
-- Quantizes loaded layers on the host machine after weights are loaded.
+- Quantizes weights on the host machine
+- Loads weights incrementally to avoid severe memory problems
 - Added dependencies on `bitsandbytes`, `tqdm`.

+Users should build `bitsandbytes` from source, as outlined [here](https://github.com/TimDettmers/bitsandbytes/blob/main/compile_from_source.md), and be ready to expand their swapfiles if they don't have enough RAM.
-It takes over a minute, and up to 50 GB of RAM, to load in the floats and quantize the model, and it's far from optimal re: throughput.
+On my Ubuntu machine with 64 GB of RAM and an RTX 4090, it takes about 25 seconds to load in the floats and quantize the model.

-Someone (maybe me) should publish quantized weights to get around this!
+If you have interesting ideas for further development, I can be reached on Twitter: https://twitter.com/ecjwg.

 ## Usage: